Septh/rollup-plugin-node-externals/README.md

 However, this must be done for each and every NodeJS built-in modules: `path`, `os`, `fs`, etc., which can quicky become cumbersome when done manually.
 So the primary goal of this plugin is simply to automatically declare all NodeJS built-in modules as `external`.

-This plugin will also allow you, should you need it, to declare your dependencies (as defined in your `package.json` file) as `external`.
+This plugin will also allow you, should you need it, to declare your dependencies (as declared in your `package.json` file) as `external` so they are not bundled in but will be required or imported at runtime.

 ## Install